GoogleChrome/developer.chrome.com/site/en/blog/chrome-ux-report-history-api/index.md

 ## Visualizing the data

 So, you may ask, why is the data shaped in this way?
-It wasfound that this makes it easy to plot graphs.
+It was found that this makes it easy to plot graphs.
 For example, here is a graph for the p75 values for [Interaction To Next Paint (INP)](https://web.dev/inp/) for [https://web.dev](https://web.dev):

 {% Img src="image/kd0zRXNeKScEzrwMmhY1NNvIzeM2/fgLRTt2WB2Yd67bL3mMc.png", alt="Time series graph of p75 value showing a regression around November 2022", width="512", height="339" %}